bezzad/Downloader/README.md

 var downloadOpt = new DownloadConfiguration()
 {
     ChunkCount = 8, // file parts to download, default value is 1
-    OnTheFlyDownload = true, // caching in-memory or not? default values is true ParallelDownload = true // download parts of file as parallel or not.
+    ParallelDownload = true // download parts of file as parallel or not.
 Default value is false };
 ```